Iron Chromite – Applications and General Uses

 Importance of Iron Chromite

-Found in large deposits in South Africa, India, and several other countries around the world, iron chromite is mined and milled for several industries that produce items we see and use every day.
-Many people don’t realize how often they come into contact with products that either contain or were made with iron chromite.
+Found in large deposits in South Africa, India, and several other countries around the world, it is mined and milled for several industries that produce items we see and use every day.
+Many people don’t realize how often they come into contact with products that either contain or were made with chrome flour.